Can You Eat Largemouth Bass? Is It Good To Consume?

 If it’s not toxic, and you can digest it, you can eat it.
 Whether or not you should eat it, or there’s any value in eating it, is a completely different question.

 There are a few things you need to be aware of before eating largemouth bass.
-However, this due diligence goes for all species of fish.
+However, this due diligence goes for all fish species.

 Interestingly, largemouth does not frequent our tables, and it’s not uncommon for people to ask if you can eat largemouth.